About Me

 Formal Education

-- Withdrew after completing one semester to return to D.C. for family reasons
+• Withdrew after completing the first semester to return to D.C. for family reasons

-- M.S.
-Data Science - Operations Research, George Washington University
+• M.S.
+Data Science - Operations Research (finished part-time while working in industry), George Washington University

 Online Learning

-Since my research is interdisciplinary and my formal education is only in the “math” part, I have relied on various resources to study “the other” part, including medical science, biology, chemistry, and physics.
-Below are some of the resources I have used.
+Since my research is interdisciplinary and my formal education is only in the “math” part, I have been studying “the other” part – medical science, biology, chemistry, and physics – via massive open online courses (MOOC)